TeachingNLP/workshop-book/_sources/introduction.md

 - Provide a forum to share teaching and learning methodologies and tools in NLP education.
 - Compile resources for teaching and learning NLP  that can last beyond the discussions held during the workshop.

-## Organizers
+## Highlights of the program

-- David Jurgens, University of Michigan
+- 2 keynote talks
-- Varada Kolhatkar, University of British Columbia
+- 2 panel discussions
-- Lucy Li, University of California, Berkeley
+- 5 participatory events
-- Margot Mieskes, Darmstadt University of Applied Sciences
+- 6 oral presentations
-- Ted Pedersen, University of Minnesota, Duluth
+- 20 posters

 ## Useful links